emanuelaelli/Service_Science/README.md

 University project aimed at creating a hypothetical start-up.

-For more information, there is a <a href="https://github.com/emanuelaelli/Service_Science/blob/main/Presentazione.pdf">report</a> in which the context and the work carried out are explained in detail.
+For more information, there is a <a href="https://github.com/emanuelaelli/Service_Science/blob/main/Presentazione.pdf">presentation</a> of the project in which the context and the work carried out are explained in detail, also with a mockup version of the application.

 <a name="aboutus"></a>